 Footnotes

+1. Another possible interpretation is that reports result from application of a decision criterion for detection, and the decision criterion might differ between stimuli of different kinds.
+Moors et al. (2007) did not discuss this possibility, so further research would be necessary to test this.

-1. This is probably attributable to the instructions.
+2. This is probably attributable to the instructions.
 Participants were told to decide whether the movie "came from a real collision of the blocks or a random combination of the variables.
 A real collision looks like the blocks actually collide" (p.
 421).
 It is likely, therefore, that participants just judged whether the blocks came into contact or not and judged that a real collision did not occur if they did not perceive contact.
 This is probably not a study of the launching effect at all.

 References